 Snap Inc. complies with the provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and corresponding enabling regulations regarding conflict minerals, including regulations promulgated by the Securities and Exchange Commission.

-Supplier must exercise all due diligence required by Dodd-Frank to enable accurate reporting on the source and chain of custody of conflict minerals.
-Supplier must source only from certified conflict-free smelters, must adhere to the OECD Due Diligence Guidance, must exercise diligence on the source and chain of custody of minerals used in their products, and must provide details of their diligence measures on request.
+Supplier must exercise all due diligence required by Dodd-Frank to enable accurate reporting to Snap .
+Supplier must adhere to the OECD Due Diligence Guidance, must exercise diligence on the source and chain of custody of minerals used in their products, and must provide details of their diligence measures on request.